SheetJS/sheetjs/README.md

   writing a worksheet by hand, be sure to update the range.
 For a longer discussion, see <http://git.io/KIaNKQ>

+  Functions that handle worksheets should test for the presence of `!ref` field.
+  If the `!ref` is omitted or is not a valid range, functions are free to treat the sheet as empty or attempt to guess the range.
+The standard utilities that ship with this library treat sheets as empty (for example, the CSV output is an empty string).

   When reading a worksheet with the `sheetRows` property set, the ref parameter will use the restricted range.
 The original range is set at `ws['!fullref']`